Sunday, December 22, 2024

 However, much more interesting than the official position of the Board was the reaction of the current Chairman of the NBU, Andrei Pyshny, voiced on the same information resource as the scandalous interview with Mrs. Gontareva.

-Explaining the logic of the NBU’s actions, Mr. Pyshny noted, in particular: “The law determined that our first mandate is to ensure price stability, exchange rate stability, financial stability; and, subject to the provision of the previous two, support for economic development.”
+Explaining the logic of the NBU’s actions, Mr. Pyshny noted, in particular: “The law determined that our first mandate is to ensure price stability, exchange rate stability, and financial stability; and, subject to the previous two, support for economic development.”

 What is important in this quote is that representatives of the National Bank have not spoken about “exchange rate stability” in the context of the legislatively defined goals of the NBU (!) for many years, in fact, since the time when it was headed by Valeria Gontareva.
 And if this is not a reservation, then we are talking about a very important change in the National Bank’s interpretation of its main constitutional function.
 And this cannot but rejoice.